by Cara S. and other contributors

 The Noumenia is a celebration of the start of a new Hellenic month (see the Hellenion calendar for the timing) and seeks blessings for the household.
 Offerings such as incense or honey cakes are made to your household Gods at your family altar.
 (A recipe for Honey cake.)

-Traditionally, the household Gods consist of Hestia, Zeus Ktesios, Hermes, Hekate, Apollon Agyieus, your household’s Agathos Diamons and can include any ancestors you honor.
-However, many Hellenic Polytheists do honor more Gods at their family altar.
-(For more information on the basics of household worship please see http://www.labrys.gr/index.php?l=householdworship.)
+Traditionally, the household Gods consist of Hestia, Zeus Ktesios, and Zeus Erkeios, as well as the gods who protect the household from external calamities: Hermes, Hekate, Apollon Agyieus (Apollo of the streets and highways).
+You may include your household’s Agathos Diamon and any ancestors you honor.
+However, many Hellenic Polytheists do honor additional Gods at their family altar.
+(For more information on the basics of household worship please see this article on the Labrys site or the book Hellenic Polytheism: Household Worship, pp24-29).

 Some Hellenion members celebrate the Noumenia with the following rituals: